If you have not already done so, please make sure you have installed, configured, and tested ArrayFire following the installation instructions.

 You can alternately download the template project from ArrayFire Template Projects

-ArrayFire ships with a series of CMake scripts to make finding and using our library easy.
+ArrayFire ships with a series of CMake scripts to make finding and using the library easy.

 in your project directory: